STATE ATTORNEY GENERAL DEFENSE LAWYER + Attorney general Subpoena investigations

 New York business groups have criticized the consumer protection bill intended to strengthen consumer protection against deceptive practices such as junk fees and hard-to-cancel subscriptions.

-If enacted into law a seasoned State Attorneys General law firm and State Attorneys General defense lawyer can assist with the implementation of business practices designed to comply with applicable New York State legal regulatory requirements, including, but not limited to additional restrictions relating to “unfair” and “abusive” acts or practices, and the review of applicable business and advertising practices.
+Contact a State Attorneys General law firm and State Attorneys General defense lawyer if you or your business are the subject of a New York State or other State Attorney General subpoena or inquiry.
+Experienced attorney general subpoena defense counsel can assist with the implementation of business practices designed to comply with applicable New York State legal regulatory requirements, including, but not limited to additional restrictions relating to “unfair” and “abusive” acts or practices, and the review of applicable business and advertising practices.

 State Attorneys General are increasingly more aggressive when it comes to investigating and enforcing state laws regulating unfair and deceptive trade practices, otherwise known as UDAP legal regulations.

-State UDAP enforcement by State Attorney General lawyers is becoming increasinbly more prevalent, including, but not limited to, the New York Attorney General Bureau of Internet and Technology.
+State UDAP enforcement by State Attorney General lawyers is becoming increasingly more prevalent, including, but not limited to, the New York Attorney General Bureau of Internet and Technology.
 The NY AG Bureau of Internet and Technology is known for investigating issues such as:

 - use of online reviews